sparky4pro/biscotto/docs/src/manual.md

 List of builtin variables set by compiler:

 - `IS_DEBUG` Is bool immutable variable set to true when assembly is running in debug mode.
+- `IS_COMPTIME` Is bool immutable variable set to true when current execution is done at compile time (inside comptime functions).
-- `IS_COMPTIME_RUN` Is bool immutable variable set to true when assembly is executed in compile time.
+- `IS_COMPTIME_RUN` Is bool immutable variable set to true when the whole assembly is executed in compile time (interpreter mode using `-run`).
 - `BLC_VER_MAJOR` Compiler major version number.
 - `BLC_VER_MINOR` Compiler minor version number.
 - `BLC_VER_PATCH` Compiler patch version number.